allegroai/clearml-docs/docs/integrations/xgboost.md

 ## Examples

 Take a look at ClearML's XGBoost examples.
-The examples use XGBOost and ClearML in different configurations with additional tools, like Matplotlib and scikit-learn:
+The examples use XGBoost and ClearML in different configurations with additional tools, like Matplotlib and scikit-learn:
 * [XGBoost Metric](../guides/frameworks/xgboost/xgboost_metrics.md) - Demonstrates ClearML automatic logging of XGBoost models and plots
 * [XGBoost and scikit-learn](../guides/frameworks/xgboost/xgboost_sample.md) - Demonstrates ClearML automatic logging of XGBoost scalars and models